GIFTED CHILDREN NEED...

 Most gifted children seem not to seek the affection of others, including their families, at the peak of their creativity.
 They may even seem hostile, sarcastic, or unfriendly.
 Gifted kids often keep their way of thinking to themselves: the way they think IS different.
 After several frustrated attempts to explain their methods, they stop, unless they can discuss them with other gifted or understanding people."

-I didn't write the author down of this quote down, but it's probably from CHILDREN ABOVE 180 IQ by Leta Hollingworth or THE DRAMA OF THE GIFTED CHILD by Alice Miller.
-In 1980 I was practically living in Stanford's education library, reading the (very few) books I could find on geniuses and child prodigies, trying to understand my own bizarre childhood.
+I didn't write the author of this quote down, but it's probably from CHILDREN ABOVE 180 IQ by Leta Hollingworth or THE DRAMA OF THE GIFTED CHILD by Alice Miller.
+In summer 1980 I was practically living in Stanford's education library, reading the few books and studies I could find on geniuses and child prodigies, trying to understand my own bizarre childhood.

 This quote neatly summarizes my disastrous three-year affair with Kay, who was severely gifted too.
 I'm afraid when adult geniuses get together they fall into these traps just as readily as child prodigies do.